 Hang up clothes on clothing racks and organize the shoes on the floor.
 Then, have your friends come back over (preferably with wine and snacks) and have a great clothing swap party!

 No money should exchange hands.
 Anyone who donated is allowed to go through, try on things, and pick what they want.

 If you’d rather not host a clothing swap, you can shop consignment stores in your area to save money.
 You can even sell clothes to the store to reduce cost.
 If you’re asking yourself “what are the best consignment shops near me?”, do an online search, or ask your friends for recommendations.

 One of the easiest ways to save money fast is to set up automatic balance transfers.
 You can do this through your bank pick an online savings account and save towards specific goals using automatic transfers.

 CIT Bank is one great option.
-They pay 1.85 percent on money market accounts, have a minimum balance of just $100, and let you set up automatic transfers.
+They pay .55 percent on their Savings Builder account.
+The accounts have a minimum opening balance requirement of just $100, along with a monthly deposit requirement of $100 for the rate.

 Automatic balance transfers work because they take out human emotion and help us build wealth.
 We all have a hundred reasons why we can’t save money every month whether it’s emergency expenses or great sales or increased prices on gas and groceries.